Instructions for after your Total Hip Replacement Surgery

 Pain Relief

 It is important to take your pain relief regularly in order to provide good pain control to optimise your recovery.
 Pain needs change over time.
 It is reasonable to lessen the amount of pain medication that you are taking as you feel that your recovery is progressing.
 This includes both anti-inflammatories and Paracetamol.
-If in doubt ask your nurse prior to discharge.

 Wound

-The water proof dressing is left in place for the first week after surgery.
+The waterproof dressing is left in place for the first week after surgery.
 You will notice some sticky tape butterfly type dressings which are called steri-strips sitting on the wound itself.
 Generally these will start to peel away but if they have not come off after 10 days feel free to remove them.

 Limb Swelling